tews-code/operating-system-in-1000-lines/website/en/08-exception.md

 - `sscratch` register is used as a temporary storage to save the stack pointer at the time of exception occurrence, which is later restored.
 - Floating-point registers are not used within the kernel, and thus there's no need to save them here.
 Generally, they are saved and restored during thread switching.
 - The stack pointer is set in the `a0` register, and the `handle_trap` function is called.
 At this point, the address pointed to by the stack pointer contains register values stored in the same structure as the `trap_frame` structure described later.
-- Adding `__attribute__((aligned(4)))` aligns the function's starting address to a 4-byte boundary.
+- Adding `.align 2` aligns the function's starting address to a 2^2 = 4-byte boundary.
 This is because the `stvec` register not only holds the address of the exception handler but also has flags representing the mode in its lower 2 bits.

 > [!NOTE]
 >